CarlosFdez/pf2e-persistent-damage/README.md

 Small module to keep track of persistent damage for pathfinder 2E using the effects system.
 Accessed via macros in the compendium, and if certain settings are enabled, they will be automatically calculated and/or removed when the actor's turn has finished.

 Derived from the condition setter macro from mothringer.
+If you're feeling generous, you can send something through [Paypal](https://paypal.me/carlosfernandez1779?locale.x=en_US) if you want.

 ## How to Install